OpenFodder/openfodder/README.md

 * Amiga Format  Issue #68: (Feb 1995) Not Very Festive Fodder
 * PC    Format 	CD-ROM #1: (May 1994)

-#### Original Engine Bugs

-Issues in the original engine which have been fixed

-* Squad 2 and 3 grenade and rocket count did not refresh after use.
-* Camera pan could never finish, if the mouse was kept in the sidebar while changing squads

 #### Thanks To

 Sensible Software, for the original game